CheraHamza/CheraHamza/README.md

 # Hello there!👋

-My name is Hamza (you can call me Mezu).
+My name is Hamza.
 I'm a second year computer science university student, I also believe in self-education and that it has great importance in a programmer's journey, so i'm currently putting myself through a self-thought journey. **C** was my first language and I'm currently following a Full-Stack roadmap.

 * 🌍  I'm based in Algeria!
 * 🔭  I’m currently working on [TheOdinProject](https://www.theodinproject.com)